danicampora/Micropython-scheduler/README.md

 Some hardware such as the accelerometer doesn't support interrupts, and therefore needs to be polled.
 One option suitable for slow devices is to write a thread which polls the device periodically.
 A faster and more elegant way is to delegate this activity to the scheduler.
 The thread then suspends excution pending the result of a user supplied callback function, which is run by the scheduler.
 From the thread's point of view it blocks pending an event - with an optional timeout available.

+Initialisation

+A thread is created with code like
+objSched.add_thread(robin("Thread 1"))
+When this code runs a generator object is created and assigned to the scheduler.
+It's important to note that at this time the thread will run until the first yield statement.
+It will then suspend execution until the scheduler starts.
+This enables initialisation code to be run in a well defined order: the order in which the threads are created.